tli123/APCSFinalProject/README.md

 1/2/2015: Added a item system, but it hasn't been tested yet Rong Yu

 1/3/2015: Added a quit option to every choice.
 Every monster will now have different stats.
 Each monster now drops it's own item.
 Players can pick their own name, with a comfirmation.
 Case no longer matters for options.
 Implemented the Save and Load system, though progress is not saved.
+Rong Yu

+Still need to work on: Levels (What happens in each level), more variety of monsters, shop